BrightspaceHypermediaComponents/hmc-foundation/features/README.md

 - Be general enough to cover more than one use case or tool
 - Align to the style in the `components` folder
+- Have documentation
+- Be localized (if applicable)
 - Be reviewed by `foundation` codeowners